bosscha/gaia-shock/doc/GAIAdata.rst

 GAIA data
 ************

-This section explains how to load and manipulate the GAIA data from a source name or sky coordinates
+This section explains how to load and tomanipulate the GAIA data from a source name or sky coordinates

 Server